iamaryanyadavv/face-reco-frontend/README.md

+# UPDATE (17th March, 2023):

+I have deployed the frontend on netlify and the app is live again on the link in the description section to your right.
+Backend is hosted on render and is live.

+# UPDATE (2nd March, 2023):

-UPDATE: Heroku no longer offers web hosting for free and hence, this app is down for now.
+Heroku no longer offers web hosting for free and hence, this app is down for now.
 I haven't found the time to host it on another free service yet, will do soon.
 You can check the code for concepts verification if needed.

 Best I can do right now is show a picture of what the app looked like: